-Changes to Public Rights of Way
+Changes to public rights of way

 Buckinghamshire's Definitive Map and Statement

-If a way is shown on the map then that is conclusive evidence of public rights along the way unless there has been a legally authorised amendment.
-However, the fact that a way is not shown on the map is not proof that the public has no rights over it and, thus, the map may be subject to change.
+If a way is shown on the map then that is evidence of a public right of way, unless there has been a legally authorised amendment.
+However, if it is not shown on the map, this is not proof that the public has no rights over it and the map may be subject to change.